NAT and PAT Overview

 Introduction to NAT

 Network Address Translation (NAT) is a crucial networking technique that allows multiple devices on a private network to connect to the internet using a single public IP address.
 Initially developed as a method of mapping one IP address space into another by modifying network address information in the IP header of packets while in transit across a traffic routing device, NAT has evolved to become an essential tool in conserving global address space amid IPv4 address exhaustion.
-Wikipedia
+Wikipediaarrow-up-right

 The Problem NAT Solves